NAVRockClimber/NAVRockClimber.github.io/_posts/2019-12-16-handle-secrets-in-bc.md

 ## **Come on dude, get to the point**

-In Business Central we got the **[Isolated storage](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-isolated-storage)** and this is where secrets belong.
+In Business Central we got the [Isolated Storage](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-isolated-storage){:target="_blank"} and this is where secrets belong.
 Don't get me wrong.
 It is neither the only way to store a secret nor is it rock solid secure.
 We should handle secrets like something that can always be comprised by accident and we should have a plan b for situations like that.
+Meaning or code should allow to change the secret.

-### How to store a secret
+### **How to store a secret**

-In an ideal word we could throw the secret into the [isolated storage](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-isolated-storage) and it would store it encrypted for us.
-Well, there is good news and bad news.
+In an ideal word we could throw the secret into the a function and it would store it encrypted for us.
+Wait, we got something like this.
+It is called [Isolated Storage](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-isolated-storage){:target="_blank"}.
+But well, there is good news and bad news.
 The bad news first.
 Unfortunately Microsoft did in my opinion not a good job here.
 We can only store **encrypted** secrets whose length do not exceed 215 characters.
-In the real world like when you are dealing with OAuth tokens we exceed this character limit.
+In the real world like when you are dealing with OAuth and tokens we might exceed this character limit.
 The good news is access tokens for Azure Functions are shorter.
 Also we can work around this limitation with Microsoft's Encryption API.
-As I will show in the following snippet.
+As shown in the following snippet.

 ```pascal
 [NonDebuggable]